reisman234/DataSpaceConnector/extensions/control-plane/provision/provision-http/README.md

 ```

 Static Configuration to register a provisioner.
-Multiple provisioner can be defined by set a new entry name (switch "default"), and adapt `endpoint` and `data.address.type`.
+Multiple provisioner can be defined by set a new entry name (switch "default"), and adapt endpoint and data.address.type.
-The resolution of the used provisioner will only be determined by matching values of `data.address.type` in the config and `dataAddress.properties.type` in the asset.
+The resolution of the used provisioner will only be determined by matching values of data.address.type in the config and dataAddress.properties.type in the asset.
-At the moment no proxy of values for header, path or query in the asses `dataAddress.properties` to the backend provisioner implemented.
+At the moment no proxy of values for header, path or query in the asses dataAddress.properties to the backend provisioner implemented.

 **Provisioner Asset**